wimh966/rat-plus/README.md

 ### Downstream Results

-After we obtain the pretrained models, we can conduct different downstream evaluations with them.
+After we obtain the adapted models, we can conduct different downstream evaluations with them.

 * CommonSense reasoning: We evaluate it using the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo.
 We provide the necessary files in `eval/lm_harness`.